Golubac

-Golubac (Голубац, /sh/; Golubăț) is a village and municipality located in the Braničevo District of eastern Serbia.
+Golubac (Голубац, /sh/; Golumbac) is a village and municipality located in the Braničevo District of eastern Serbia.
 Situated on the right side of the Danube river, it is bordered by Romania to the east, Veliko Gradište to the west and Kučevo to the south.
 The population of the village is 1,445 and the population of the municipality is 6,599.
 Due to many nearby archeological sites and the Đerdap national park, the village is a popular tourist, fishing and sailing destination.